openebs-archive/openebs-docs/docs/storagepolicies.md

 ## Replica Count Policy

-You can specify the jiva replica count using the *openebs.io/jiva-replica-count* property.
-In the following example, the jiva-replica-count is specified as 1.
-Hence, a single replica is created.
+You can specify the jiva replica count using the *value* for *ReplicaCount* property.
+In the following example, the jiva-replica-count is specified as 3.
+Hence, a three replicas are created.

 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass
 metadata:
+  name: openebs-standard
+  annotations:
+    cas.openebs.io/config: |
-    name: openebs-standalone
+      - name: ReplicaCount
-provisioner: openebs.io/provisioner-iscsi
-parameters:
-    openebs.io/jiva-replica-count: "1"
+        value: "3"
 ```

 ## Replica Image Policy

-You can specify the jiva replica image using the *openebs.io/jiva-replica-image* property.
+You can specify the jiva replica image using *value* for *jiva-replica-image* property.

 **Note:**